YatharthBali/Sentiment-Analysis/README.md

 => HOW TO RUN PY FILE:

-You can run it in Jupyter Notebook or any latest version of idle.
+You can run it in Jupyter Notebook or any latest version of idle or google collab.
 Also you also need to install some libraries(textblob) before running the program.

 Thank You